-Help with uniforms and books
+Help with uniform and books

 Most schools require pupils to wear a school uniform as part of their admissions policy.
-Wherever possible generic rather than branded items will be specified by the school.
-If you feel you will struggle with the costs of school uniforms, you may be entitled to receive help from the Department of Employment Affairs and Social Protection.
-The Back to School Clothing and Footwear Allowance can help towards the cost of uniforms and books for children.
+Wherever possible, generic rather than branded items will be specified by the school.

+If you feel you will struggle with the costs of school uniforms, you may be entitled to receive help from the Department of Social Protection.
+The Back to School Clothing and Footwear Allowance can help towards the cost of uniforms and shoes for children.
+Applications for the allowance remain open until 30 September.
+Parents can also approach schools for support.